tylim88/FirelordJSDoc/docs/highlights/possibly_undefined.md

 Firestore has the flexibility to add any field we want, in case like this, the read type of newly added data is `undefined` if we try to read it from the old data.

-And this is not the only reason a field could be missing, insecure data integrity is generally main reason why a data is incomplete.
+And this is not the only reason a field could be missing, data could be missing for various reason like insecure data integrity is generally main reason why a data is incomplete.

 This is what `PossiblyReadAsUndefined` for, it allows you to read a particular field as `undefined`, here is how you use it.